cholla-hydro/cholla/README.md

 double precision, output format, the reconstruction method, Riemann solver, integrator, and cooling.
 The entire code must be recompiled any time you change the configuration.

-A few options must be specified on the 'FLAGS' line in the makefile, namely the h correction (-DH_CORRECTION) and dual energy (-DDE).
+A few options must be specified on the 'FLAGS' line in the makefile.
+These include the h correction (-DH_CORRECTION), dual energy (-DDE), the static gravity module (-DSTATIC_GRAV), and the passive scalar flag (-DSCALAR).
 It is strongly recommended that you include the dual energy flag when cooling is turned on.